agneknie/TripPlanner-University-Project/README.md

 Utilises Google Maps API functionality.

 Completed as an assessment on the COM4510 'Software Development for Mobile Devices' module at the University of Sheffield.
-Achieved Grade: 75% (First Class).
+Achieved Group Mark: 75% (First Class).

 # Installation